 1. Automate Low-value Business Tasks

 Nowadays, it’s easy for anyone to start their own online store but keeping your business competitive and lucrative is another story.
 Anyone who wants to have long-term success should plan their business carefully from the beginning.
-This means designing a strong website and efficient business process.
+This means designing a strong website and an efficient business process.
 Identify small or repetitive tasks like data entry and payroll practices that you can automate or outsource to save time and money.

 “When it comes to running an online store, you need to build the proper foundation.
 Focus on systemizing the operation, doing away with low value activities.
 Any repetitive task that you are consistently doing, try to find a technology to replace it.
 If a technology can’t replace it, try outsourcing that so you can focus on growth and building an online brand.
 It takes some recalibration of how you run your ecommerce business but focus on high value activities that are going to make you the most money.
 For example, building a high-quality product pages with unique content, powerful photography with value propositions, or just building deeper relationships with your vendors and exploding your SKU [stock keeping unit] count.”